Charlito33/TyvaliaLauncher/README.md

 **Versions :** *(Start at 0.3.0, see old repository for older versions)*

-  0.3.0-Snapshot :
+### 0.3.0-Snapshot :
-    - Add proxies for avoid server crashes
+    - Added proxies for avoid server crashes